faucetsdn/NetworkML/networkml/algorithms/README.md

-# DeviceClassifier
+# Algorithms

-Plugin to classify devices based on their network activity.
-This plugin is the original machine learning model used by Poseidon to identify device types (e.g., "developer workstation," "SSH server," etc.).
+Algorithms to classify devices based on their network activity.
+These algorithms are the machine learning models used by Poseidon to identify device types (e.g., "developer workstation," "SSH server," etc.).
 For more information on this model, see our blog post [Using machine learning to classify devices on your network](https://blog.cyberreboot.org/using-machine-learning-to-classify-devices-on-your-network-e9bb98cbfdb6)